Finding Our Identity: Belonging & Becoming

 Upon completion of this conference, participants will be able to:

-1. Articulate the physician's vocation as healer and defend why the recovery of this identity is constitutive of professional integrity, the restoration of patient trust, and the renewal of medicine as a moral enterprise.
+1. Articulate the physician's profession as healer and why this role is foundational to professional integrity, patient trust, and medicine as an ethical enterprise.

-2. Examine competing philosophical anthropologies and evaluate how the conviction that identity is formed and restored through encounter, rather than possessed in isolation, reorients person-centered care, the meaning of patient autonomy, and the physician's loyalty to the patient in matters of consent, refusal, and advocacy.
+2. Evaluate how the conviction that identity is formed and restored through encounter rather than possessed in isolation, reorients person-centered care, the meaning of patient autonomy, and the physician's loyalty to the patient in matters of informed consent, right to refuse treatment, and self-advocacy.

 3. Analyze how the recognition of personhood structures the care owed to patients at the margins of medical and social recognition and assess the clinical and relational obligations that follow.

-4. Explain the philosophical and legal architecture of Canada's MAID regime, including the Charter rights framework as interpreted in Carter and Truchon and the international human rights instruments that impose a positive duty to protect vulnerable persons
+4. Explain the legal architecture of Canada's MAID framework, including the Charter rights as interpreted in Carter and Truchon, the provincial oversight structures, and the international human rights instruments that impose a positive duty to protect vulnerable persons.

-5. Apply foundational moral commitments to ethically ambiguous clinical scenarios formulating reasoned and defensible courses of action while attending to the moral distress such cases exact and the resources required to sustain moral integrity within institutional and collegial life.
+5. Apply clinical judgment to complex clinical scenarios formulating reasoned and defensible courses of action while attending to the moral distress such cases exact.

 Christopher Lisanti, MD